QED-92/cyber-security/modules/command-injections/command-injections.md

 Command injection vulnerabilities are among the most critical ones.
 This type of vulnerability may allow an attacker to execute system commands directly on the back-end server.

 **Sanitization** refers to modifying or filtering user input to remove or escape potentially dangerous characters. **Sanitization** is a common technique used to mitigate command injection attacks; however, **sanitization alone is often insufficient** to fully prevent them.
 When user input is not properly handled, attackers can utilize special characters to escape the intended context of user input and inject a payload.
-The payload is then executed as part of the original query.
+The payload is then executed as part of the original command.

 ---